-AI-Assisted Code Reviews with Claude Code: Best Practices March 2026
+AI-Assisted Code Reviews with Claude Code

 I spent a few months experimenting with AI-assisted code reviews before I found a setup that actually works.
 Most of my early attempts produced either obvious findings I'd catch myself or confident-sounding hallucinations that wasted verification time.
 The difference turned out to be structure: the right tools, the right context, and a two-pass workflow that keeps the model honest.
 Here's the exact setup, prompts, and best practices I rely on for code reviews with Claude Code in 2026.

-The Stack
+The Code Review Stack

 Claude Code (Opus 4.6, 1M context)